 Prepare dough using a standmixer:

-- Mix the flour with salt in a mixing bowl of stand mixer or large mixing bowl
+- Mix the two flours, salt, oil, and eggs in a mixing bowl of a stand mixer or large mixing bowl

-- Attached a dough hook and run it on low to medium speed (speed 4 on kitchen aid) and gradually add in the water until the dough come together and let it knead until the dough is smooth and no longer sticky.
-You may need to add more water, you may not.
+- Attached a dough hook and run it on low to medium speed (speed 4 on kitchen aid) and gradually add in the water.
+Don't be tempted to add more water unless the dough is really dry and won't come together.
+If you do add water, add teaspoon by teaspoon, just until it combines into a dough and let the machine kneads it into a smooth dough.
 Cover the dough with plastic wrap and let it rest for 30 minutes

 Prepare dough by hands:

-- Mix the flour with salt in a large mixing bowl.
-Make a small well in the middle and add in beaten egg yolks
+- Mix the two flours with salt in a large mixing bowl.
+Make a small well in the middle and add in lightly beaten eggs and oil

 - Cover the dough with plastic wrap and let it rest for 30 minutes

 - After 30 minutes, the dough is soft and pliable at this point.
 Lightly flour your work surface and divide the dough into 4 and work with one dough at a time and keeping the rest covered to prevent them from drying out.
-I flattened the dough with my palms (flat enough to feed through the roller) and generously dust it with some flour and set the roller to 1 and roll and fold again and gradually up the setting to 4 until you get a nice "sheet" of noodles.
+I flattened the dough with my palms (flat enough to feed through the roller) and generously dust it with some flour and set the roller to 1 and roll and fold again and gradually up the setting to 2 or 4 (depending how thick you want it to be) until you get a nice "sheet" of noodles.
 It's the thickness I like, not too thin and not too thick

 Cooking the noodles: